cdanielcadena/tanagR/README.md

 	library(tanagR)
 	names(tanagr_palettes)

 You can use two different functions to visualize the palettes.
-You can use
+To see only a color palette you can use

 	viz_palette("bangsia_edwardsi")

-or you can use
+To see both the color palette and a photo of the bird species on which it is based use

 	visualize_palette("stilpnia_preciosa")